icwells/go-tools/README.md

 #### Dataframe.SetHeader(row []string)
 Converts given row to header.
 Subsets index column if using an index.

+Dataframe.Extend(df *Dataframe)
+Adds rows from new dataframe to existing Rows slice.

 ### Getter Functions

 #### Dataframe.Length() int